needle-mirror/com.unity.polyspatial.visionos/Documentation~/InteropWithSwiftUI.md

 # Using SwiftUI together with Unity

-On visionOS, it is possible to use SwiftUI together with a Unity application built for mixed reality (Immersive Space).
+On visionOS, it is possible to use SwiftUI together with a Unity application.
 The [Samples](Samples.md) contain a `SwiftUI` sample that demonstrates one approach.

 For detailed information, please review the comments in the following files in the sample: